Tenebrosful/DeltaruneAP-mod/README.md

 - Check [UMP documentation](https://github.com/nhaar/UMP/blob/main/guide/guide.md)

 ## Generate data.win

+**If you are a casual player, follow the [Setup Guide](https://github.com/theemeraldsword85/DELTARUNEAP/blob/main/worlds/deltarune/docs/setup_en.md) instead.
+This is instructions on how to build from source.**

 - Open the corresponding data.win to patch with UndertaleModTool
 - Select Build.cxs with Scripts > Run other scripts
 - Save the new data.win